Lumi-supercomputer/lumi-userguide/docs/development/profiling/perftools.md

 ```

 This will build a new executable whose name ends with `+apa`.
 You can then run
-this executable in order to get tracing data and generate a report with
+this executable to get tracing data and generate a report with `pat_report`.
-`pat_report `.

 #### Manual analysis